uisneach/uisneach.github.io/source/_posts/AmericanGenetics.md

 ## TLDR

 ***The average modern American has an admixture that is roughly 40% British/English, 20% Irish, 25% broadly West European (N French and W German), and 10% Scandinavian.
 There are many ethnic enclaves throughout the country who break from this pattern, including Amish, Irish, Mennonite, Mormon, Arcadian/Cajun, Nuevos Mexicanos, and Appalachians.
-White Americans, on average, have almost no non-White admixture, including Jewish, African, or Asian sources.***
+White Americans, on average, have almost no non-White admixture, including from Jewish, African, or Asian sources.***

 ## Background